Agricultural Products Processing Machine Operator

 ---|---|

 Production line processing is often automated.
-Machine operators must be able to adapt to new technologies.
-They must follow safe work practices and be trained to safely and effectively use each piece of equipment.
+Machine operators must adapt to new technologies.
+They must follow safe work practices and be trained to use each piece of equipment safely and effectively.
+Access to technical and operational documentation is essential.

-Employers provide on-the-job training.
+Employers must provide on-the-job training.
 This teaches workers how to operate and maintain machines and solve mechanical problems.
-The degree of skill needed to operate processing machines can vary, and equipment is often very expensive.
-Three months or more of on-the-job experience may be needed before a machine operator can work alone.
-In some situations, workers may be cross-trained on other machines.
+The degree of skill needed to operate processing machines can vary.
+The equipment is often very expensive.
+A machine operator may need 3 months or more of on-the-job experience before being allowed to work alone.
+Some workers may be cross-trained on more than 1 machine.

-Most machine operators involved in food processing are required to annually complete food safety, good manufacturing practice (GMP) and worker safety training.
+Most food-processing machine operators must update their food safety, good manufacturing practice (GMP), and worker safety training annually.

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.

-Pasteurizer operators are required to obtain a pasteurizer operator’s licence by successfully completing a mandatory 3.5-day licensing course.
-Licences must be renewed annually.
+Pasteurizer operators must obtain a pasteurizer operator’s licence by successfully completing a mandatory 3.5-day licensing course.
+They must renew this licence annually.

-Agricultural products processing machine operators work in food and drink processing plants, such as:
+Operators of agricultural product processing machines work in food and drink processing plants, such as:

-New employees usually start as general plant help.
-They may rotate through the plant to get exposure to its operations.
-Advancing from general plant help to skilled roles requires specific on-the-job training.
+New employees most often start as general plant help.
+They may rotate through the plant to learn about each of its operations.
+Advancing from general plant help to skilled roles requires on-the-job training.
 Employees skilled in specific processes may advance to roles such as lead hand or shift supervisor.

 This section shows the industries where the majority of people in this occupation work.
 The data is based on the 2016 Census.